 A lot of projects require querying ORC or Parquet files, or other data that may have internal types that are a bit more complex than usual.
 It’s a little hard to explain what we mean when we say, “complex.”

 So, this is the first in a series of blog posts on complex types.
-Over the course of this series, we’ll talk about everything from the high level, “What is a complex type?” and “What can it do for me?” down to the technical nitty gritty of, “How do I use that in Vertica?”
-And, as we go, we’ll keep you updated as to which types we support, and what we’re adding next.
+Over the course of this series, we’ll talk about everything from the high level, “What are complex data types?” and “What are the benefits of querying complex data types?” down to the technical nitty gritty of, “How do I query complex data types in a SQL analytics warehouse like Vertica?”
+We will also keep you updated as to which types Vertica supports, and what we’re adding next.

 What are Complex Data Types?